 Election day: an opportunity for hospitality

 Congregations can offer hospitality and provide information encouraging voters to return for worship or other ministries.
 People voting in your building live reasonably close to the church.
-Here are ideas for welcoming and informing featured in Interpreter or Interpreter OnLine.
+Here are some ideas for welcoming and informing voters.

 Offer free refreshments